 Grant project activities frequently fall beyond the scope of college personnel’s normal duties and responsibilities.
 These include planning and implementing initiatives, developing and maintaining partnerships and projects, collecting data, performing procurement tasks, performing administrative support tasks, tracking students, documenting grant activities, completion of frequent, comprehensive and substantive reports.
 These personnel may receive a grant-funded supplement or grant-funded overtime pay or compensatory leave, as applicable.

 A recommendation for supplemental contract that lists the terms of the assignment should be completed prior to commencement of the work to allow the request to be evaluated prior to commencement of the work to allow the request to be evaluated prior to approval or denial.
+A supplemental contract may be recommended after work has commenced when warranted and documented as to why the request was not anticipated or submitted in advance.
 The Request for Approval for Supplemental Contract Appointment form, located on the Human Resources’ website, must be submitted to Human Resources by the budget signature authority with approval from those in the approval path up through the appropriate member of President’s Staff.
 After evaluation by Human Resources, the request will be forwarded to the President for approval.

 Variable hour and seasonal employees: For purposes of the Affordable Care Act, the President or his designee may designate groups of employees as variable hour or seasonal employees in writing after consultation with Human Resources and the General Counsel.
 An employee is defined as a variable hour employee if the employer cannot determine at the employee’s start date whether the employee is reasonably expected to be employed on average at least 30 hours of service per week during the initial measurement period because the employee’s hours are variable or uncertain.
 An employee is defined as a seasonal employee if the employee is hired into a position for which the customary annual employment is six months or less.
 Santa Fe College variable hour employees currently include the following types of employees: Assistant Coaches.
 Santa Fe College seasonal employees currently include the following types of employees: designated College for Kids staff.
 Procedures associated with variable hour and seasonal employees will be maintained in the Human Resources department and will be provided to the employees affected and their supervisors.